DanielRios549/joker/README.md

 ## Joker Stream Website

-**This is a project I started in 2014 to practice, it was started without using Git, and since 2017 I stopped working on it going back in 2021, so it needs a lot of improvements.**
+**This is a project I started in 2014 to practice, it was started without using Git, and since 2017 I stopped working on it, going back in 2021, so it needs a lot of improvements.**

 **This is an unfinished project, A lot of parts are unfinished and do not work properly.
 Use the install page to install the database.**